Meet the Team!

 Having worked at the University for more than a decade, Valarie doesn’t just promote the institution’s mission, she embraces it wholeheartedly.
 She has served on a variety of committees overseeing such topics as employee wellness and web initiatives.
 One undertaking especially dear to Valarie’s heart is the University’s disAbility Conference, serving on its planning committee for several years.

-Valarie is the proud mother of two University students, Harrison and Corrine.
+Valarie is the proud mother of two University graduates, Harrison and Corrine.

 Lori Nidoh is the Marketing Communications Department’s big picture person.
 As the department’s director, Lori is responsible for identifying potential marketing opportunities and working with the department’s creative team to capitalize on current trends.